Status and power at meetings

 Even if we’re at a meeting where none of these people are present, we’re unlikely to say certain things if we’re worried that, somehow, what we say gets back to these people.

-Which is why one of the ground rules I ask everyone to agree to at the start of my conferences is about confidentiality:
+This is why one of the ground rules I ask everyone to agree to at the start of my conferences is about confidentiality:

 “What we discuss at this conference will remain confidential.
 What we share here, stays here.”

-I explain that you can still talk about what happened in general terms (“Most participants thought that implementing the new regulations would lead to increased airline security.”), but not in a way that directly implicates an individual (“John Smith said that the new regulations were just security theatre.”)
+I explain that you can still talk about what happened in general terms. (“Most participants thought that implementing the new regulations would lead to increased airline security.”)
+But not in a way that directly implicates an individual. (“John Smith said that the new regulations were just security theatre.”)

-We can talk about it, if we feel safe enough.
+We can talk about it if we feel safe enough.
 Explaining and obtaining agreement on a confidentiality ground rule can take a minute at the start of an event.
 In my experience, it’s time well spent.

 Photo attribution: Flickr user lewishamdreamer